-Tungsten and Gold Industries Competition is Significant
+Competition in the Tungsten and Specialty Metals Industries is Significant

-The international tungsten and gold industries are highly competitive.
-The Company will be competing against competitors that may be larger and better capitalized, have state support, have access to more efficient technology, and have access to reserves of tungsten and gold that are cheaper to extract and process.
+The international tungsten and other specialty metals industries are highly competitive.
+The Company will be competing against competitors that may be larger and better capitalized, have state support, have access to more efficient technology, and have access to reserves of tungsten and other specialty metals that are cheaper to extract and process.
 As such, no assurance can be given that the Company will be able to compete successfully with its industry competitors.